Periodontal Pocket Reduction

 Pocket Reduction Surgery

-Dr. Scharf will need to measure the depth of the pockets surrounding the teeth to determine which treatment is best.
-Periodontal pocket reduction is recommended for patients with pockets that are too deep to clean at home, and require additional professional care to clean them.
+First, Dr. Scharf will measure the depth of the pockets surrounding the teeth to determine the level of treatment needed.
+LANAP or laser gum therapy is recommended for patients with pockets that are too deep to clean at home and require additional professional care to clean them.

 During the procedure, Dr. Scharf will measure the pockets and apply anesthesia to the gum tissue to reduce pain.
-Dr. Scharf will then fold back the gum tissue and remove the disease-causing bacteria.
-Once the bacteria is removed, the healthy tissue will be reattached back around the teeth.
-There can be additional needs for patients with damaged bones, and it needs to be smoothed prior to attaching the gums to the tooth.
-Irregular surfaces are breeding grounds for bacteria, and you can see an increase in bacteria when the bone is not smooth.
+Dr. Scharf will then use a specialized laser to clean the pockets between the teeth and gum tissue.
+The procedure only kills the bad bacteria.
+There can be additional needs for patients with damaged teeth that require smoothing.
+Irregular surfaces are breeding grounds for bacteria, and you can see an increase in bacteria when the tooth is not smooth.

-As long as the gum tissue can reattach to the bone, the mouth should begin healing immediately.
-It is common to have tenderness and slight discomfort for a few days following periodontal pocket reduction.
-However, patients will receive at-home care instructions such as gargling with warm saltwater to aid in speeding up the healing process.
+The laser used in LANAP encourages the gum tissue can reattach to the tooth, and the mouth should begin healing immediately.
+It is common to have tenderness and slight discomfort for a few days following LANAP.
+However, patients will receive at-home care instructions such as gargling with warm salt water to aid in speeding up the healing process.

 We will use antimicrobial liquid to eliminate bacteria in the mouth.
 The liquid is designed to improve the healing process and prevent bacteria from re-entering the pockets and causing infection to spread.
-We will use tiny stitches to help seal off the gums from bacteria.
-You can expect these stitches to dissolve in the mouth in about 10-14 days.
+The healing time can be as little as 24 hours and as long as 10 days depending on the extent of treatment and how well the patient follows aftercare instructions.

 Reducing the pocket depth and eliminating the bacteria in the mouth are vital to preventing damage caused by the progression of periodontal disease.
 Eliminating bacteria may not be enough to prevent future problems with periodontal disease.
 Working with Dr. Scharf is the best way to ensure ongoing treatment occurs to aid in preventing additional problems.
 Deeper pockets are those that will need regular cleaning and maintenance by professionals to prevent bacteria from advancing further.